Constellation Brands (NYSE:STZ) Releases FY 2022 Earnings Guidance

 Constellation Brands (NYSE:STZ) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $10.150-$10.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $10.030.
+The company provided earnings per share (EPS) guidance of $10.150-$10.450 for the period, compared to the Thomson Reuters consensus estimate of $10.030.
 The company issued revenue guidance of -.

-A number of research firms have weighed in on STZ.
-TheStreet downgraded shares of Constellation Brands from a b- rating to a c+ rating in a research note on Tuesday, July 13th.
-Jefferies Financial Group raised their price target on shares of Constellation Brands from $295.00 to $298.00 and gave the company a buy rating in a report on Monday, June 28th.
-Evercore ISI reaffirmed a buy rating and set a $275.00 price target on shares of Constellation Brands in a report on Wednesday, September 22nd.
-BMO Capital Markets raised their price target on shares of Constellation Brands from $223.00 to $242.00 and gave the company a hold rating in a report on Thursday, July 1st.
-Finally, Truist Securities lowered their price target on shares of Constellation Brands from $240.00 to $213.00 and set a hold rating for the company in a report on Monday, October 4th.
-Nine analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Constellation Brands presently has a consensus rating of Buy and an average price target of $258.25.
+A number of brokerages have issued reports on STZ.
+BMO Capital Markets raised their price target on Constellation Brands from $223.00 to $242.00 and gave the stock a hold rating in a research note on Thursday, July 1st.
+Citigroup decreased their price target on Constellation Brands from $257.00 to $239.00 and set a neutral rating on the stock in a research note on Thursday, October 7th.
+Truist Securities decreased their price target on Constellation Brands from $240.00 to $213.00 and set a hold rating on the stock in a research note on Monday, October 4th.
+MKM Partners reaffirmed a hold rating and issued a $226.00 price objective on shares of Constellation Brands in a research note on Thursday, October 7th.
+Finally, HSBC raised Constellation Brands from a hold rating to a buy rating and set a $262.00 price objective on the stock in a research note on Wednesday, October 13th.
+Nine investment analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, Constellation Brands presently has a consensus rating of Buy and a consensus target price of $258.25.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, November 19th.
-Investors of record on Friday, November 5th will be issued a $0.76 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, November 19th.
+Shareholders of record on Friday, November 5th will be given a dividend of $0.76 per share.
 The ex-dividend date is Thursday, November 4th.
-This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.38%.
-Constellation Brands’s payout ratio is currently 9.33%.
+This represents a $3.04 dividend on an annualized basis and a yield of 1.40%.
+Constellation Brands’s dividend payout ratio (DPR) is presently 9.33%.

 About Constellation Brands